PonnyTheLight/ChunkEntityLimiter/README.md

 entities in this chunk.

 # Support
-You can join to our [Discord Server](https://discord.gg/epDPg4h7e9) to get help with this plugin and suggest what you want for this plugin.
+You can join to our [Discord Server](https://discord.gg/epDPg4h7e9) to get help for my plugins and suggest what you want for this plugin.

 # License
 &copy; [License for ChunkEntityLimiter](https://github.com/PonnyTheLight/ChunkEntityLimiter/blob/master/LICENSE "License for ChunkEntityLimiter")